XXIVCARAT/Registration/ReadMe.txt

-Registration Page without Login and No duplicate check
+Registration Page without Login page but has duplicate check